 This one is, of course, the Oroboros, an ancient image of dragon or snake eating its own tail.
 It symbolizes self-flexivity and cyclicality.
 It is found in the art of ancient Egypt and Greece, and is often seen in works of Gnosticism and Hermeticism.

 I pass it often.
 Who knew?

-Elizabeth White wrote me about this photo of the beast on Alston.
+Elizabeth White wrote me about this photo of the beast named Griselda on Channing.
 She firmly but kindly corrected me.
 This is a griffon, not a dragon.
 Lion body, eagle head and wings.
 She knows this because it was the symbol of her class at Mount Holyoke.

 She adds: “I probably wouldn’t have recognized a basilisk or manticore.”
 I wouldn’t either.

 I stand corrected.
 But will still keep the photo here because I don’t have a better place for it.
 I thank her.

 When I showed the photos to my friend, he launched into a lecture about maps of the Middle Ages and how cartographers labeled unknown seas and lands with “Here There Be Dragons” – the 15th century version of Ptolemy’s Atlas, the medieval copy of Tabula Peutingeriana, the Psalter map (1250 A.D.), the Ebstorf map (13th century), the Borgia Map (1430 A.D.), Giovanni Leardo’s Map (1442), Waldseemüller’s Carta marina navigatoria (1516), and Bishop Olaus Magnus’s ‘Carta Marina’ map of Scandinavia (1539).
 He had his slide projector set up in an instant and showed me slides: